airbusgeo/playground-docs/docs/geopaas/intro.md

 # Deploy a processing as a Docker

 Alternatively, you can deliver to us a Docker image which implement the same API and end-points.
-In that case, you only have to provide the location of a Docker container in a Docker registry, OneAtlas Playground takes care of the rest!
-When you are ready, just provide the end-points to us by following [this page](ready.md).
+In that case, you only have to provide the location of a Docker container in a Docker registry, the Intelligence Playground takes care of the rest!
+When you are ready, just provide the end-point URLs to us by following [this page](ready.md).

+For your convenience, we have provided a sample Docker application implementing this specification.
+You can check it up [here](https://github.com/airbusgeo/playground-docs/tree/master/stub).